dining

 860-657-3500

 Cotton Hollow Kitchen - Opened by Mark Conley, longtime restaurateur and former managing partner at Max Amore Ristorante and Max Fish in Somerset Square, Cotton Hollow Kitchen is the kind of place where the menu is small enough to permit an ever-changing selection of seasonally and locally sourced contemporary dishes — or in Mark’s words, “really good food that’s innovative and inspired without losing sight of flavor and comfort.”
 And with his wife, Joanne Tan, born in Singapore, and Executive Chef Niels Van Galen, a frequent visitor to France and Belgium, the influence of many different cultures make every meal at Cotton Hollow Kitchen a delightful little culinary adventure.
-For lunch or dinner, the Pecan Cruster Rainbow Trout is a great choice.
+For lunch or dinner, the Cajun Dusted Scallops are a great choice.
 But if something lighter appeals, try a savory burger (including the How Now Non-Cow for vegetarians).
-And do not leave without sampling the Key Lime Pie or the Crème Brûlée.
-They are excellent.
-And there is great entertainment Live@Bar Hollow.
-Check out the schedule.
+There’s an awesome Sunday Brunch, as well as a calendar of special events — including great entertainment Live@Bar Hollow.
+Check out everything!

 840 Main St., South Glastonbury